 But how much can a collection account affect credit scores?
 The answer is, unfortunately, quite a bit.
 If a single collection account is the only negative item on your credit report, your score can still take a significant hit.

 Why do collection accounts have such a significant impact on credit scores?
-According to newer credit scoring models, payment history is one of the most critical factors credit bureaus look at when determining a credit score.
+According to newer credit scoring models, payment history is one of the most critical factors the three major credit bureaus look at when determining a credit score.
 And since collection accounts are directly related to poor payment history, they have a major impact on someone’s credit report.

 Credit Scoring Models and Credit Reports

 A credit scoring model is how the major credit bureaus organize personal information to determine someone’s credit score.
-Periodically, credit bureaus will collect personal data about someone’s finances and use it to develop a three-digit number meant to represent that person’s creditworthiness.
+Periodically, credit bureaus will collect personal data about someone’s finances and use it to develop a three-digit number meant to represent that person’s creditworthiness

 Both newer and older scoring models include positive and negative information in the data for credit reports.
 Major credit reporting agencies then use that data to determine a credit score.
 Equifax, Experian, and TransUnion are the three main agencies that produce credit reports.
-It’s important to be familiar with them, and to know what credit score you need to get a loan.
+It’s important to be familiar with them and to know what credit score you need to get a loan.

 These agencies use a standard credit scoring model consisting of 5 main factors when determining credit scores: